gw-cs2312/gw-cs2312.github.io/index.md

 ## Schedule  ##

-- Please check back frequently for latest schedule.
+- Please check back frequently for the most up-to-date schedule.
 This will be continually updated after each lecture based on how quickly we cover material in class.

 <div style="font-size:90%">